partysalat/monitory/README.md

 * **Font Size**: Using `fontSize` property of the theme.
 Every font is set with the `rem` relative property and this will set the root font size (100% = 16px)

-This project is highly inspired by http://dashing.io/ which is unfortunately no longer maintained.

 Useful Utility methods
 ----------------------